Abubakar Koko: Abuja master plan

 Abubakar is best known for his role as the executive secretary of the FCDA, responsible for the development and execution of the Abuja Master plan.

 The move of Nigeria's Capital to Abuja was controversial, and the biggest opposition to it, was led by Obafemi Awolowo.
 Awolowo as a politician and a representative of the Yoruba people defended their claims against the move of the Capital from Lagos.
 During the Hotly contested campaign for presidency, He vowed to hire the American Walt Disney Corporation to convert the new site (Abuja) into an amusement park if he was elected.
 However, after his election as president, Alhaji Shehu Shagari showed a lot of support for the project and pushed for its early completion.
 His first Journey outside of Lagos after his election, was to Abuja, where he visited contractors and workers on site to urge a speedy completion of the project.
 On his return, he confided in Alhaji Abubakar Koko his disappointment with the slow progress of work.
 Shehu Shagari rescheduled the planned relocation to Abuja from 1986 to 1982 which later proved difficult.

 The International Planning Associates (IPA) was commissioned in June, 1977, by the Federal Capital Development Authority (FCDA) to produce the Abuja Master Plan and its regional grid.
 According to the terms of reference, the master planning process was to include a review of relevant data, selection of a capital city site, preparation of regional and city plans and the accompanying design and development standards manual.

 IPA did not exist prior to the Nigerian Government's engagement for an internationally reputable firm to design the master plan.
 IPA was formed by a consortium of three American firms which won the worldwide competitive bidding.
 After winning the bid, and completing the project, the firms were disbanded.
 The firms were Planning Research Corporation (PRC), Wallace, McHarg, Roberts and Todd, and Archisystems (a division of the Hughes Organisation).

-Abraham Krushkov addressed the final report of the Abuja master plan to Alhaji Abubakar Koko on the 15th of February, 1979.
+Abraham Krushkov addressed the final report of the Abuja master plan to Alhaji Abubakar Koko on 15 February 1979.
 In the preface to the master plan, the following declaration was made by IPA: